prindyn/ollama-proxy/README.md

    uvicorn app.main:app --reload
    ```

 The service will then be accessible at `http://localhost:8000` and can be used with libraries expecting the OpenAI API.
+Requests and responses follow the same schema as OpenAI's endpoints.
 Set `OLLAMA_BASE_URL` to change the upstream Ollama URL.
 Logging is handled with [Loguru](https://github.com/Delgan/loguru).
 The logger configuration lives in `app/logger.py` and respects the `LOGURU_LEVEL` environment variable.

 Set `ENABLE_LOCAL_TOOLS=1` (default) to let the proxy execute built-in tools like `read_file`, `write_file`, `list_directory` and a placeholder `web_search`.
 When disabled, tool calls are only forwarded to Ollama.